-In view of the importance of frequencies at the lower edge of the 20-cm band for studies of red-shifted HI, some special words are appropriate to describe the performance of the VLA at frequencies below 1250 MHz.
+In view of the importance of observations at the lower edge of the 20-cm band for studies of red-shifted HI, some special words are appropriate to describe the performance of the VLA at frequencies below 1250 MHz.
 The roll-off of this band at the low frequency edge is very gentle, and useful observations at 1155 MHz and lower have been made.
 However, not all frequencies can be tuned, as tests have shown there are four 10 MHz wide 'notches', centered at 1212, 1182, 1162 and 1150 MHz, within which the array can take no useful data.
-These notches exist in both RR and LL correlations.
-A plot of the relative sensitivity between 1150 and 1250 MHz is shown in Figure 3.2.
+These notches exist in both RR and LL correlations but vary in shape and central frequency from antenna to antenna.
+A plot of the relative sensitivity between 1150 MHz is shown in Figure 2.

-The sensitivity at the low frequency bands (90cm and 400cm) is difficult to parameterize.
+The sensitivity at the low frequency bands (90 cm and 400 cm) is difficult to parameterize.
 There are two important effects which limit the sensitivity.

-- 1. The diffuse galactic background contributes an important fraction of the total system temperature especially at 400cm, where it is the only important contributor.
-This means that the sensitivity will vary by nearly a factor of ten between locations on the galactic plane and locations near the galactic poles. - 2.
+- 1. The diffuse galactic background contributes an important fraction of the total system temperature - especially at 400 cm, where it is the only important contributor.
+This means that the sensitivity will vary by nearly a factor of 10 between locations on the galactic plane and locations near the galactic poles. - 2.
 The primary beam at both bands is very broad, and the sidelobe levels comparatively high, resulting in significant sensitivity to objects far from the target object.
-Because of the difficulty in imaging very large fields of view (due to the non-coplanar baseline effect, see Section 3.4.4 and the non-isoplanicity over large angles), the sidelobes of undeconvolved objects in non-imaged areas (essentially the entire 2π steradians visible to the antennas!) will appear in the map of the target source.
+Because of the difficulty in imaging very large fields of view (due to the non-coplanar baseline effect, see Section 3.4.4, and the non-isoplanicity over large angles), the sidelobes of undeconvolved objects in non-imaged areas (essentially the entire 2π steradians visible to the antennas!) will appear in the map of the target source.
 Use of the AIPS program IMAGR will permit removal of the major background objects, and should result in a sensitivity not worse than a factor of two higher than that expected on the basis of the system temperature.

-Figure 1: The Sensitivity of the VLA Between 1150 and 1250 MHz This plot shows the relative sensitivity of the VLA at the lower end of the 20cm band.
+Figure 2: The Sensitivity of the VLA Between 1150 and 1250 MHz This plot shows the relative sensitivity of the VLA at the lower end of the 20cm band.
 The dashed line represents the sensitivity at the center of the band, so it can be seen that serious degradation in sensitivity is not notable until below 1190 MHz.
 The four 'notches' are instrumental in origin.